Texas vs. Louisville Predictions & Picks - Women's NCAA Tournament Second Round

 Texas Performance Insights

-- The Longhorns are posting 78.7 points per game this season when playing at home, which is 6.8 more points than they're averaging on the road (71.9).
+- The Longhorns put up 78.7 points per game when playing at home, compared to 71.9 points per game on the road, a difference of 6.8 points per contest.

-- Texas allows 53 points per game in home games this year, compared to 63.9 in away games.
+- Texas gives up 53.0 points per game when playing at home this year, compared to 63.9 when playing on the road.

-- The Longhorns' offense has been much less productive over their last 10 games, racking up 66 points a contest compared to the 73.5 they've averaged this season.
+- The Longhorns have seen a decrease in scoring recently, racking up 66.0 points per game in their last 10 contests, 7.5 points fewer than the 73.5 they've scored this season.

 Louisville Performance Insights

-- The Cardinals are scoring 70.6 points per game over their last 10 games, which is 2.5 fewer points than their average for the season (73.1).
+- The Cardinals have performed worse offensively over their previous 10 games, compiling 70.6 points per contest, 2.5 fewer points their than season average of 73.1.

 © 2023 Data Skrive.
 All rights reserved.